pieter-degroote/UltimateKEYS-testing/README.md

 ## Switching between 'classic' and 'SW' operation with Scroll Lock

-This version allows you to switch dynamically between 'classic' and 'SW' by using the Scroll Lock.
+These versions allow you to switch dynamically between 'Classic' and 'SW' by using the Scroll Lock toggle.
-Scroll Lock off : &nbsp;classic operation
+Scroll Lock off : &nbsp;'Classic' operation
-Scroll Lock on : &nbsp;SW operation
+Scroll Lock on : &nbsp;'SW' operation
 **-&gt; Implemented into the SW editions for AutoHotkey.**

 ## Important - Security Warning :